labibaiqbal/ontario-trail-app/README.md

 # Ontario Trail App

-The Ontario Trails Application can be viewed at [https://ontario-trail-app.herokuapp.com/](https://ontario-trail-app.herokuapp.com/).
-The internal REST API can be viewed at [https://ontario-trail-app-api.herokuapp.com/](https://ontario-trail-app-api.herokuapp.com/).

 ## Getting Started
 There are three separate npm projects, a REST API, a GraphQL, and a React App.